 You may also want to list your city of residence as the nearest major city and not your exact town.
 That makes it more difficult for others to unearth your personal data and helps guard against any inappropriate activity.
 You should take note, as well, that some services do a much better job than others of protecting your identity and privacy.

 I also recommend setting up a separate email address for your dating service profile or using the internal email system if one’s available.
 Google’s Gmail, my personal recommendation, and Yahoo Mail are among the best free email services going.
-Using a dating-specific email address protects you against unwanted correspondence from those you choose not to communicate with regardless of your reasons.
-It can easily be cancelled and replaced when needed.
+Using a dating-specific email address protects you against unwanted correspondence from those you choose to not communicate with regardless of your reasons.
+It can easily be canceled and replaced when needed.

 Another excellent idea is to set up a free Google Voice account for date-related use.
 It redirects all incoming phone calls to your number of choice and allows you to place calls from your Google Voice account, hiding your personal number in the process.
 If you start receiving unwanted calls, simply block the offending number.
 As a benefit, your Google Voice phone service shares the same account with your dating email address, should you choose to go with Gmail, and the number can be easily rerouted if needed.